The REAL Story Behind Islam’s Most Taboo Story:

 Thank you for taking the time to read a sample of my first book, The Song of the Human Heart: Dawn of the Dark Feminine in Islam.

-I’m now working on the next installment in this series.
-I would be deeply grateful for your support to help me focus on finishing and publishing the next installment, The Song of the Mystery, which covers women’s rites and identity distortions.
+I’m currently working on the next installment in this series.
+I would be deeply grateful for your support in helping me focus on finishing and publishing the next installment, The Song of the Mystery and The Song of Childhood, which covers extremism and identity distortions.

 Donate